Richard Staniforth – Professional Dry Stone Waller – full time

 - Working with conservation standard NHL Cardiff black mortar (Blaenafon)

-- As I work solo I have been able to continue building throughout the lockdown
+- As I work solo I have been able to continue building throughout the Covid pandemic, responsibly and socially distanced.

 - Heritage restoration of walls in Dr William Price round house garden – Pontypridd